Artisanal and Small-Scale Mining

 But turning our backs on artisanal miners is not the answer.
-ASM provides a vital livelihood for an estimated 42 million people around the world, with tens of millions more people also dependent on the sector, including family members and small business owners along the ASM supply chain.
+ASM provides a vital livelihood for nearly 45 million people around the world, with tens of millions more people also dependent on the sector, including family members and small business owners along the ASM supply chain.
 Artisanal mining is an important driver of development in communities from Africa to Asia, where there are often few other opportunities available for generating income.
 We know that ASM contributes positively to many of the Sustainable Development Goals, and with inclusive, comprehensive formalization, the global community can mitigate ASM’s negative impacts.

 What We Do

-Pact’s Mines to Markets program – part of our global environment, energy and extractives portfolio – has been working to improve the ASM sector and the lives of artisanal miners for more than a decade.
+Pact has been working to improve the ASM sector and the lives of artisanal miners for more than a decade.

-We specialize in health and safety in mining, human rights, traceability and transparency, economic empowerment among miners, mercury abatement, child labor reduction, mineral certification and ethical sourcing.
+We specialize in health and safety in mining, human rights, traceability and transparency, economic empowerment among miners, mercury abatement, child labor reduction, mineral due diligence and ethical sourcing.
 Our programs help communities gain lasting benefit from mineral resources by using them more sustainably.
 About one-third of the people we serve are women, which is consistent with their representation in the global mining sector.

-Artisanal and Small-Scale Mining Projects
+Artisanal and Small-Scale Mining PROJECTS

 FREQUENTLY ASKED QUESTIONS